redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/05 Local Variables.md

 (local.set 1 (i32.const 5))    ;; Store 5 in local variable 1
 ```

 The problem is, you now need to remember what variable `1` holds.
-And this is where humans rapidly begin to struggle, because once we get beyond a small number variables, we simply can't remember what information we stored where.
+And this is where humans rapidly begin to struggle, because once we get beyond a small number of abstract tokens, we simply can't remember what they mean.

 Us humans need meaningful variable names &mdash; so let's keep using them!

 [^1]: You can also declare variables that are global to the scope of the entire module, but we won't worry about these for the time being
-[^2]: Where the index number refers to the instantiation order
+[^2]: Where the index number refers to the declaration order